neudesic/Document-Intelligence-Platform/README.md

 ## Results

-* Navigate to the link printed at the end of the script.
-The resulting webpage should look like this:
+* Upon completion, the script will automatically navigate to the following website:

 ![](https://i.imgur.com/OPGRWjh.png)